Towards Understanding Sycophancy in Language Models: Towards Understanding Sycophancy in Language Models

-\textbf{Best-of-N Experiment Details}~ We optimize against the preference model (PM) used to train Claude 2 with Best-of-N (BoN) sampling.
-We measure the feedback sycophancy (on the arguments dataset), the answer sycophancy, and the mimicry sycophancy metrics (\S\ref{sec:current_llms_are_sycophantic}) for increasing values of $N$.
-For each response, we sample 32 model completions from a helpful-only version of Claude 1.3 \citep[i.e., no harmlessness or honesty training;][]{radhakrishnan2023question,anthropic2023claude}.
-For $N=1, 2, 4, \ldots,32$, we randomly select $N$ completions and use the Claude 2 PM to pick the best response.
-As such, larger values of $N$ optimize against the PM more strongly.
-Recall that Claude 2 is trained not only to be helpful, but also to be honest and harmless.
-We compare the Claude 2 PM to a `non-sycophantic' PM.
-To produce this PM, we prefix the prompt presented to the standard PM with an explicit user request to provide truthful responses that ignore any false user beliefs, followed by an assistant acknowledgment of the user's request (see Appendix \cref{tab:idealized-pm-prompt}).

-\textbf{RL Experiment Details}~ We also measure how the rate of sycophancy changes during the reinforcement learning (RL) phase of Claude 2 training.
-This allows us to understand whether the Claude 2 PM incentivizes sycophancy on the training inputs used during RL.
+\textbf{Experiment Details}~ We optimize against the PM used to train Claude 2 with Best-of-N (BoN) sampling.
+Note that this PM is trained in part using the data analyzed in \S\ref{sec:bayesian_analysis}.
+We measure the feedback sycophancy (on the arguments dataset), the answer sycophancy, and mimicry sycophancy metrics for increasing values of N. For each prompt, we sample 32 responses from a helpful-only version of Claude 1.3 (the `helpful-only' model) \citep{radhakrishnan2023question,anthropic2023claude}.
+For $N=1, 2, 4, \ldots,32$, we use the PM to pick the best response of $N$ randomly sampled completions.
+As such, larger values of $N$ optimize the PM more strongly.
+We compare the Claude 2 PM to a `non-sycophantic' PM produced by prefixing the dialog presented to the PM with an explicit user request to provide truthful responses followed by an assistant acknowledgment ({see Appendix \cref{tab:idealized-pm-prompt}}).
+Further, we measure sycophancy throughout the reinforcement learning (RL) phase of Claude 2 finetuning in order to understand the effects of optimizing the PM on the specific RL prompt-mix.

-\textbf{Results}~ We find the Claude 2 PM has mixed effects on sycophancy (\cref{fig:scaling}).
-As we optimize against the PM model during RL, we find feedback and mimicry sycophancy increase, but the prevalence of answer sycophancy does not substantially change.
-Moreover, under BoN sampling, the Claude 2 PM consistently yields more sycophantic responses than the `non-sycophantic' PM.
-Despite this, optimizing against this Claude 2 PM with BoN sampling still \textit{reduces} answer and mimicry sycophancy.
-Together, these results show that the Claude 2 PM sometimes prefers sycophantic responses over more truthful responses.
-As such, optimizing against this PM can yield models that sometimes sacrifice truthfulness for sycophancy.
+\textbf{Results}~ We find optimizing model responses using the Claude 2 PM has mixed effects on sycophancy (\cref{fig:scaling}).
+When using BoN, the Claude 2 PM consistently yields more sycophantic responses compared to the `non-sycophantic' PM.
+Despite this, optimizing against the Claude 2 PM with BoN reduces answer and mimicry sycophancy for this base model.
+With RL, some forms of sycophancy increase through the RL finetuning process used to produce Claude 2.
+However, the presence of sycophancy at the start of RL indicates that pretraining and supervised finetuning also likely contribute to sycophancy.
+Nevertheless, if the PM strongly disincentivized sycophancy, it should be trained out during RL, but we do not observe this.
+Overall, these results suggest the Claude 2 PM sometimes prefers sycophantic responses over more truthful responses, which means optimizing against this PM can yield models that sometimes sacrifice truthfulness for sycophancy.
+However, the effects of optimizing against PMs also depend on details of the optimization approach; better understanding interactions between the PM and optimization algorithm is left for future work.

 \FloatBarrier